Mental Health Promotion and Suicide Prevention

 Accessing Mental Health Resources: Multiple Points of Entry

 We often think of mental health as only being relevant when someone is having a hard time, but we can all engage supports and resources along the full spectrum of well-being.
 The below Stepped Care Model allows us to better match services and supports--clinical and non-clinical--to the needs and goals of individual students.
 The spectrum of mental health supports at Colorado College include self-help resources, emotional wellness and spiritual life workshops and programs in which students can develop skills and practices that help them manage their emotional well-being, peer supports, and problem-focused consultations and counseling sessions, individual and group psychotherapy, and medication management.
 Our aim with this graphic is to engage students in understanding their own needs, and to work with them to identify the services that will be most useful in helping them move toward thriving.
 Talking to member of the WRC staff (we're located in 226 Worner) is also a great way to figure out which campus supports might be helpful for you.

 There are also many initiatives offered from within the WRC focused on supporting students with mental health challenges, building resilience and coping skills, and educating the campus community around mental health literacy, culture change, and harm prevention.

 If you yourself are having a hard time, check out the Journaling Series or Self Care and Resilience Skill Building series on the Workshops and Programs page.

 If you want to learn about best practices in trauma-informed care and supporting others with mental health challenges, Mental Health First Aid or the How to Help workshop series could be for you.
 The BADASS Active Bystander Intervention Program also covers how to respond to people in distress and intervene to prevent potentially harmful situations.

-We also have some print-out resources on topics like managing grief and choosing a therapist.
+We also have some print and online resources on topics like managing grief and choosing a therapist.
 If there’s something you’re not seeing, just let us know!